tparchman/F22_BIOL792_coursepage/week7_pythonII/python_2_primer.md

     del(Breeds[:2]) #removes the first two elements

 `.sort()` can be used to sort the elements of a list.
 Try it with the code below, note that this function doesn't return anything, but changes the order of the list indeces on the fly.
+In otherwords, applying the function reverses the order of the original list without needing to create an additional list.

     Breeds.sort()
     print(Breeds)